Pyeongchang 2018: What to watch on Feb. 14 at the Winter Olympics

 Curling (men's round robin)

-After starting off the men's round robin with a 5-3 win over Italy, Kevin Koe's squad will play Britain's Kyle Smith (6 a.m.).
+Canada's Kevin Koe opened the Olympic men's curling competition with two straight wins, earning victories over Italy and Great Britain.
+Despite the solid start, neither of Koe's wins were dominant.

 Koe is looking to lead Canada's men's team to a fourth straight gold medal, dating back to Turin in 2006.
 Cathal Kelly writes about the enormous pressure facing Koe and co.: "While men's hockey gets the glory, their curling counterparts instead get the strain.
 The last time the Canadian men's team failed to win Olympic gold, Jean Chrétien was prime minister."

 Curling (women's round robin)